What is Ataxia?

 Rehabilitation Treatment for Ataxia: Rehabilitation therapy is optional and can be performed 2-4 hours per day up to 6 days per week.
 Medical visas and accommodations packages for an extended stay can also be included at an additional cost.

-Ataxia Treatment Guidelines
+Ataxia Treatment Guidelines for 2023

 Neural cell treatment for Ataxia will require a minimum of 2-3 Weeks in Bangkok.
 Due to varying stages of the disease, our medical team will need to evaluate all potential patients prior to medical recommendations.
 To begin the qualification process for our multi-stage treatment protocol please contact us today.